and art galleries

 galleries in Spain

-Spain was once the most powerful and
+Spain was once the most

 cultures.
 In bygone centuries, the great men and great families of